python/mypy/docs/source/error_codes.rst

 ---------------------------------------------------------------

 .. note::
    This error code is disabled by default.
-Use :option:`--warn-unreachable` to enable it.
+Use :option:`--warn-unreachable <mypy --warn-unreachable>` to enable it.

 If you use :option:`--warn-unreachable <mypy --warn-unreachable>`, mypy generates an error if it thinks that a statement or expression will never be executed.
 In most cases, this is due to